-While our theorizing has covered a fair amount of ground, there are numerous important directions which here go unconsidered.
+While our theorizing has covered a fair amount of ground, there are numerous important directions left unconsidered.
 We have, for instance, given somewhat short shrift to the problem of decisions under uncertainty for Designers who are not risk neutral; this is certainly an issue which should be considered more deeply in future work.
 Another important assumption whose relaxation is of great interest is that of destination certainty.
 While we have quite explicitly presumed framed our analysis in terms of a well-defined change problem, it seems probable that, in many situations, the Designer will not be certain as to which destination is optimal.
-The identification of paths which are optimal under destination uncertainty is then complicated by the need to value the embedded options associated with each path (i.e., the payoff associated with the opportunity to change destination during the change process).
+The identification of paths that are optimal under destination uncertainty is then complicated by the need to value the embedded options associated with each path (i.e., the payoff associated with the opportunity to change destination during the change process).
 This is a worthy topic for further development.

-Above all, we naturally recognize that theory alone can only take us so far.
+We recognize that theory alone can only take us so far.
 Measurement of structural and transformation payoffs, techniques for the identification of minimal transformation universes, and the like are essential for the practical application of these techniques.
-It is our hope that, by providing a formal decision-theoretic framework in which the problem of organizational change can be analyzed, we will contribute to further advances in the field.
+Nevertheless, by providing a formal decision-theoretic framework in which the problem of organizational change and redesign can be analyzed, we have created a framework that advances both organizational science and organizational engineering.
+This framework moves the discussion from the basic question "when should organizations seek to adapt?", to the more nuanced question, "how should organizations seek to adapt?"
+It also raises the question of when and how organizations can resist pressure to change, an often-overlooked issue in organizational evolution.
+In a turbulent world, it may be all one can do to simply stay in place.